bbugyi200/MyHugoBlog/content/blog/recently-edited-files.md

 ## Introduction

-The most important files are the ones that we've used most recently.
+Your most important files are the ones that you've used most recently.
 So it makes sense that we would want to keep a list of such files.

 With this goal in mind, I propose using the following script to wrap vim: